bbruceyuan/learn-git/README.md

 Is it used to learn git?
 In fact, not, the document is not organized and the contents of the document mean nothing.

 In addition to the last time I submitted the yuan document, write a little or can understand the wordS.

+## what the language u used is so "intersting",can u teach me,dude?